EmilyBierbaum/Genome_Biology/Project.md

 - [Espel_C-30-1 awk command](awk.sh)
 - [Espel_C-30-1 seqkit command](seqkit.sh)

 #### Task 8: In order to search nucleotides databases I went to NCBI and searched "caudata" and downloaded a *Pleurodeles waltl* `rna_from_genome.fna` file.
-I then converted this to a database, then ran a nucleotide to nucleotide blastn search of my de novo transcriptomes.
+I then converted this to a database, then ran a nucleotide to nucleotide blastn search of my *de novo* transcriptome.
 This will output a `.tsv` file per specimen 😸
 - [Convert to database script](make_NCBI_database.sh)
 - [Espel_C-30-1 blastn sh](blastn_C301.sh)
 - [Espel_C-30-1 blastn sbatch](blastn_C301.sbatch)

 #### Task 9: I used the program kallisto to align and count my reads.
 I made an index of the *de novo* assembly to create a reference transcriptome, then setup the kallisto quantification.
 For the quantification script I used the given quantification commands, newly created transcriptome index, and R1 and R2 files of each specimen.
 - [Espel_C-30-1 kallisto index sbatch](Espel301_kallisto_deep_index.sbatch)